jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_cloud.md

 ## Configuration

-Initially, Spotlight does not collect and upload health performance data to the cloud.
-Uploading of data into the cloud is (optionally) enabled in the Spotlight Client for the  Spotlight Diagnostic Server following installation of Spotlight.
+The Spotlight Diagnostic Server must be configured to allow upload of data to the Spotlight Cloud.
 Use the Spotlight Client to [Confiure uploading to the Spotlight Cloud][enterprise_cfgds_spotlightcloud].

 ## Use

-To retrieve the analysis of this data, use a web browser to sign in with your Spotlight Cloud credentials to www.spotlightessentials.com
+To retrieve the analysis of this data, use a web browser to sign in with your Spotlight Cloud credentials to [www.spotlightessentials.com](www.spotlightessentials.com).

 {% include links.html %}